My Thoughts

 Giveaway

-To celebrate her tour, Tonya is giving away the grand prize package of a special pillow and reader’s choice of an eBook or Audiobook of The Whispering of the Willows!!
+To celebrate her tour, Mary is giving away the grand prize package of a $50 Amazon Gift Card & Paperback of “Letter from Paul”!!

 Be sure to comment on the blog stops for nine extra entries into the giveaway!
 Click the link below to enter.